+Date:

 Date: 11/18/2022

 Department/ Contact Person: Peter Rice, Director of Public Works Corin Hallowell, Parks and Greenery Foreman

 Donation Amount: \$2001.38

-Are Funds to be directed to a particular department, program or fund? - If yes, please provide detail below:
+provide detail below: ected to a particular department, program or fund? - If yes, please

-Cemetery Co ommittee ------------- ----------
+Cemetery Commit tee

 Is there a particular purpose intended with this donation:

 Cemetery projects

-Other Information/Special Conditions:
+Other Information/Sp pecial Conditions:

 To be wired from Morgan Stanley

-Donor Information
+Donor Informa tion

 First & Last Name: Kerry and Peter Rubinstein

 Business Name:

 Address: 111 Bridge Street, Unit 201, Portsmouth NH

 Phone: 917-597-1969

 Email: kerry@turtlebrook.com

 Please note that gifts/donations to individual employees with a value of \$100 or more are not permitted.
-Information with an asterisk (\) indicates it will not be publicly distributed.
+Information with an asterisk () indicates it will not be publicly distributed.